 View slides from our Y6 induction evening .

-First Day – 6 September 2017 – New entrants should assemble in Bader tennis courts at 8.30am
+First Day – 5 September 2018 – New entrants should assemble in Bader tennis courts from 8.30am

 Download the Transition Project for completion – bring this in on your first day if you have not already done so.